 Minor Epaxial Muscles

 Finally, there are three groups of muscles that have an embryonic origin in epaxial regions and can therefore be considered true deep muscles of the back: levatores costarum, interspinales, and intertransversarii.
 They are all innervated by posterior rami of spinal nerves.
-Students in my fall 2020 Human Anatomy course at Benedictine University do not need to know details about these muscles, just that they exist.
+Students in my fall 2022 Human Anatomy course do not need to worry about these muscles.

 - Levatores costarum muscles originate on the transverse processes from C7 to T11, run obliquely inferiorly and laterally and insert onto the rib below the vertebra of origin around the tubercle.
 Contraction of levatores costarum fibers elevates the ribs.